 Queen Victoria: A Life From Beginning to End By Hourly History

 From the moment she became a princess, through her reign, and right up to her death, the book provides insights into her life of privilege and challenges.
-It goes into detail about her mother, Princess Victoria, and her husband, Prince Albert, and their influence on her life.
+It details her mother, Princess Victoria, and her husband, Prince Albert, and their influence on her life.
 She was the Queen who oversaw Britain’s metamorphosis into Great Britain and subsequently the British Empire, which spanned the globe.

 An unsentimental Marriage, race to produce an Heir, finally an adult and finally a Queen, V&A, Die Shattenseite, The Hungry Forties and Albert’s Great Exhibition, The Widow at Windsor, and much more have been brilliantly depicted by Hourly History.